Earth Ocean Currents

 Here we see SURFACE, MID-LEVEL, and BASEMENT CURRENTS in Red, Green and Blue respectively.
 Thanks National Geographic, for showing us how they go.
 (NG used an elliptical map centered on the Equator, and mislabeled 10 degrees south latitude as Equator, but hey, mistakes happen.
 Forgive.)
 I merely put them in equal azimuth projection, 10 degree graticles.

-SEASONAL REVERSABLE CURRENTS (culled from several sources) are in Yellow.
+SEASONAL REVERSIBLE CURRENTS (culled from several sources) are in Yellow.

 LAND is Grey, with land and ICE 10,000 feet and more above sea level in White.